alexjust-data/Agentic_AI_Engineering/notebooks/week2_openai/README.md

 Also ask for explanations of the differences and rationale.
 That way:

-* You’ll understand better.
+* You'll understand better.
 * The LLM is forced to reason through its decisions.
-* You stay connected to what’s going on.
+* You stay connected to what's going on.

 **Final Note**

 This leads to one final, implicit rule:

-> Always ask the LLM to explain things clearly if you don’t understand.
+> Always ask the LLM to explain things clearly if you don't understand.

 **Vibe coding is super fun, productive, and powerful.**
-But if you don’t follow what’s happening, it becomes painful and frustrating when something breaks.
+But if you don't follow what's happening, it becomes painful and frustrating when something breaks.
 **Stay in touch with the logic.
 Understand every step.**